Amirkhazaeii/Emergent-Form-Form-Finding-with-Cellular-Automata/README.md

 <div align="center">
   </a>

-  <h3 align="center">4-Comma: Lost Genius</h3>
+  <h3 align="center">Cellular Metamorphosis: Evolving 3D Patterns Through Rules </h3>

   <p align="center">
- This is a yonkoma project called Lost Genius, which is a class assignment focused on using image-based AIs in the creative process workflow.
-The story follows a guy who, while cooking, has a brilliant idea for his yonkoma project.
-But then his mom calls, and just like that, he forgets what his idea was!
+ This project is the exploration of form-finding through 3D cellular automata, leveraging Conway's Game of Life rules in a 3D space for generative design , which is a class assignment about creating a generative pipeline!
     <br />
     <a href="https://github.com/Amirkhazaeii/4-comma-Assignment_01/blob/main/pdf/pdf.pdf"><strong>Link to PDF Report »</strong></a>
     <br />